orbitalquark/textadept/docs/manual.md

 language, please translate the English messages in *core/locale.conf* and send me (see README.md) the modified file for inclusion in a future release.

-**macOS Tip:** by default, macOS does not allow GUI applications like *Textadept.app* to see shell environment variables like `$PATH`.
+**macOS Tip:** by default, macOS only allows GUI applications like *Textadept.app* to run in a limited environment, with a stripped-down `$PATH`.
 (The terminal version is unaffected.)
-Consequently, any features that utilize programs contained in `$PATH` (e.g. the programs in */usr/bin/* or */usr/local/bin/*) will not find those programs.
-Textadept attempts to work around this by silently invoking your `$SHELL` and extracting its `$PATH`.
-However, if this fails the editor tries to invoke a user-created *~/.textadept/osx_env.sh* file.
-This script should export all of the environment variables you need Textadept to see.
-For example:
+Consequently, any features that utilize programs contained outside this environment will not find those programs (e.g. compile/run using programs installed with Homebrew).
+Textadept attempts to work around this by silently invoking your `$SHELL` and extracting its environment (including its full `$PATH`).
+However, if this fails, you will need to supply absolute paths to executables.

-	export PATH=$PATH

 **Linux Note:** providing a single binary that runs on all Linux systems proves challenging, since the versions of software installed vary widely from distribution to distribution.
 If